-Students receiving grades of "RF" or "F" or "NP" or "W" will be required to re-take the course (or, if in an elective, an equivalent course) in which they received the grade.
-This may impact the student's progression throughout the program and may affect financial aid eligibility (students should refer to the SAP Suspension section discussed later in this policy for impact related to financial aid).
-Students are allowed one chance to re-take any course, laboratory session or rotation.
+Students receiving grades of "RF" or "F" or "NP" or "W" may impact the student's progression throughout the program and may affect financial aid eligibility (students should refer to the SAP Suspension section discussed later in this policy for impact related to financial aid).
 Students that successfully repeat the course, laboratory or rotation will have that grade noted on their transcript.
 For elective courses only, students will be allowed to retake another elective course that was different than the one in which they received a non-passing grade.
+APSC may recommend repeating only the failed course next time it is offered, or repeat the entire trimester, or repeat the entire academic year,

-The student will be able to repeat each course, laboratory session or rotation, only one time.
+If approved, a student will be able to repeat each failed course, laboratory session or rotation, only one time.
 If a student receives any non-passing grade in any repeated course, laboratory session or rotation, they will be referred to the APSC and recommended for dismissal.

 VII.
-ALTERNATE PROGRESSION PLAN
+ALTERNATE Academic PLAN

-An Alternate Progression Plan (APP) is a written agreement between the student and the institution that may extend the student's timeline for program completion for one or more semesters during the designated probationary period and may change the student's overall cost for the program.
-The APP specifies requirements, (e.g., minimum course completion ratio, GPA, reduced course load or enrolling in specific courses) that the student must meet or exceed each semester to maintain or regain federal financial aid eligibility and to be able to continue in the program.
-A student that fails to meet the progression standards or the terms of their APP will be ineligible for federal financial aid in future semesters until the student can meet the standards.
-See the General Catalog for more detail on the Alternate Progression Plan (www.chsu.edu).
+An Alternate Academic Plan (AAP) is a written agreement between the student and the institution that may extend the student's timeline for program completion and may change the student's overall cost for the program.
+The AAP specifies requirements, (e.g., minimum course completion ratio, GPA, repeating courses or repeating academic year) that the student must meet or exceed each semester to maintain or regain federal financial aid eligibility and to be able to continue in the program.
+A student that fails to meet the progression standards or the terms of their AAP will be ineligible for federal financial aid in future semesters until the student can meet the standards.
+See the General Catalog for more detail on the Alternate Academic Plan (www.chsu.edu).